 St James RC Primary School in Twickenham has increased the space available to pupils, staff and the whole school community through the construction of a 272m2 hall within its grounds.
 The new hall was granted planning permission by the London Borough of Richmond subject to achieving a ‘VERY GOOD’ rating under the BREEAM Education scheme.

-The Blewburton Partnership was involved in the project at an early stage, as soon as the contract was let and formed an essential part of the design team.
+Blewburton Limited was involved in the project at an early stage, as soon as the contract was let and formed an essential part of the design team.
 Involvement from an early stage in BREEAM projects is something we strongly recommend to allow for an easier route to compliance requirements.